Bazeley History, Family Crest & Coats of Arms

 However, another source claims the family came from Baslow, a chapelry, in the parish and union of Bakewell, hundred of High Peak in Derbyshire.

 The surname Bazeley was first found in Derbyshire.
 While this is the generally accepted place of origin, the Hundredorum Rolls of 1273 had no mention of the family there at that time, as it listed Hugh filius Basilie, Nottinghamshire; Alan Basel, Cambridgeshire; Richard Baseli, Oxfordshire; John Basely, Cambridgeshire; and Michael Basely, Buckinghamshire.

-Important Dates for the Bazeley family
+Early History of the Bazeley family

 This web page shows only a small excerpt of our Bazeley research.
 Another 135 words (10 lines of text) covering the years 1655, 1729, 1591, 1587, 1588 and 1591 are included under the topic Early Bazeley History in all our PDF Extended History products and printed products wherever possible.